rgriff23/btw/README.md

 data(primates)
 ```

-Then you can experiment with the primate data and `btw` functions on your own.
+Then you can experiment with the primate data and `btw` functions.
 For example, this code fits a Brownian motion model of evolution for a single continuous trait using maximum likelihood, and also finds the maximum likelihood estimate of the phylogenetic signal parameter, lambda:

 ```
 Continuous(primate.tree1, primate.continuous1, lambda="ML")